NBKRedSpy/QM_StorageSort/README.md

 # Docs

 Features:
-* Adds a Sort hotkey to the containers in a raid as well as cargo screens in space.
-Both default to S.
+* Adds sort the many of the inventory screens in raid and in space.
+Defaults to S.
-* Adds the ability to sort the merc's backpack when in a raid.
-Defaults to Shift+S.
 * Adds a Drop All hotkey to containers and corpses.
 Defaults to D.
 * Adds the context menu command "Drop One".